matplotlib/matplotlib/doc/devel/coding_guide.rst

   requests.
 If you are the first to review a PR and approve of the changes use the github `'approve review'
   <https://help.github.com/articles/reviewing-changes-in-pull-requests/>`__
   tool to mark it as such.
-If you are a subsequent reviewer and you approve, either merge (and backport if needed) or select ``'approve review'`` if you think further review is required.
+If you are a subsequent reviewer please approve the review and if you think no more review is needed, merge the PR.

   Ensure that all API changes are documented in :file:`doc/api/api_changes` and significant new features have and